assertgo/assert/CONTRIBUTING.md

 Warning
 -------

 We love pull requests, but if you do too many of them over time and we feel like your coding style matches ours, we may ask you to join the organization.
-It still your decision, but you have been warned.
+It's still your decision, but you have been warned.